j-virajsinh5126/PWP-LHC-124/Readme.md

 Installation

-You can install the package from TestPyPI using the following command: pip install --index-url https://test.pypi.org/simple/ signal-ict-premjoshi-92400133090 kto-efzg-nib
+You can install the package from TestPyPI using the following command: pip install -i https://test.pypi.org/simple/ signal-ICT-Virajsinh-124==0.1.0